Schur-Agler class and Carath\'eodory extremal functions: Applications

 In terms of the components of $V$, we now have and $\langle\rho(E(z)^*)k(z),\beta\rangle=\overline{h(z)}-1$, and we deduce

-Putting $w=w_0$ in (\ref{InnerProductForm}) we find $2(1+h(z))=\langle 2\gamma, k(z)\rangle$ and then using the formulas for $k(z)$ from (\ref{ValuesOfk}) one can easily deduce the formula (\ref{FormOfh}) with $b=0$.
+Putting $w=w_0$ in (\ref{InnerProductForm}), we find $2(1+h(z))=\langle 2\gamma, k(z)\rangle$ and then using the formulas for $k(z)$ from (\ref{ValuesOfk}) one can easily deduce the formula (\ref{FormOfh}) with $b=0$.

 For the general case we take $h(w_0)=a+ib$ with real $a$ and $b$.
-If $a=0$, then open mapping theorem says that $h$ is constant and the formula (\ref{FormOfh}) holds trivially.
-When $a\neq 0$, we have $a>0$.
-We replace $h$ by $g=\frac{h-ib}{a}$ and apply the above conclusion to get the required form.
+If $a=0$, then open mapping theorem says that $h$ is constant and the formula (\ref{FormOfh}) then holds trivially.
+If $a\neq 0$, then necessarily $a>0$.
+We replace $h$ by $g=\frac{h-ib}{a}$ to obtain the desired representation.
+This completes the proof. \end{proof}